 During the first two years of existence, OHF successfully conducted five flights with the inaugural mission taken in May of 2010.
 The second flight was taken in October 2010.
 In 2011 three flights were taken–May, June (Tulsa), and October.
 Those five flights took 502 World War II veterans to Washington, D.C. to visit the national memorial in honor of their service and sacrifice.
 All of this was made possible by school students, individuals, civic organizations, and corporations numbering in the thousands who have freely given their time and money to say “we remember and thank you.”

 With the assistance of volunteer committees in Tulsa, Lawton, and Oklahoma City three trips in seven weeks were taken on Arpil 18, May 4, and June 6, 2012.
 Flights were also taken on September 12, September 25 and October 24, 2012.
 OHF took four flights in 2013 to honor Oklahoma men and women who helped change the world 65 to 70 years ago.
 Four flights were taken in 2014.
-Flights in 2015 are scheduled for June 10th from Tulsa, September 16th, October 21st, and a Southwest Airlines commercial flight on November 2-3rd from Midwest City/Oklahoma City.
+Flights in 2015 were taken on June 10th from Tulsa, September 16th, October 21st, and a Southwest Airlines commercial flight on November 2-3rd from Midwest City/Oklahoma City.
 The final flight was a commercial flight with Southwest Airlines that left Oklahoma City for Baltimore Washington International for an overnight two-day event on April 4th and 5th, 2016.